 • From 2017, only a maximum of 10,000 visitors will be permitted at any one time so plan and book in advance

-• After you have purchased your tickets you can take the bus ( which is included in the ticket price) down to the entrance of the lakes or if you are one of the brave ones you can walk all the way – heads up it is a long walk!
+• After you have purchased your tickets you can take the bus down to the entrance of the lakes or if you are one of the brave ones you can walk all the way – heads up it is a long walk!

-• Boat excursions are available during the summer ( included in your ticket price ) are also a great way of a great way of exploring the park, as tempting as it may don’t spend all your time under the waterfalls there is a lot more to explore
+• Boat excursions are available during the summer are also a great way of a great way of exploring the park, as tempting as it may don’t spend all your time under the waterfalls there is a lot more to explore

 To see mother nature in all its glory we recommend visiting the bigger waterfalls.
 If you do have time the smaller waterfalls are also worth a visit and they are less crowded.
 Getting to the waterfalls is like a mini adventure there is a short wooden trail over the smaller lakes where water flows from all sides before you are treated to the magnificent big hitters.